DavidSouther/software_craftsmanship/03_objects/03_maze/README.md

 decisions will arise in a setting of a larger development process.
-It is not an overstatement to say that code like the first example has grown to cause projects to run over time, over budget, and even to fail, while clear architecture and design during the software engieering process has directly led to projects coming in on time, in budget, and serving a long and useful life.
+It is not an overstatement to say that code like the first example has grown to cause projects to run over time, over budget, and even to fail, while clear architecture and design during the software engineering process has directly led to projects coming in on time, in budget, and serving a long and useful life.

 Let's take a look at the full example and explore this maze in depth in our